safl/joe/README.rst

 ============

 CIJOE in this form seems related to the Fabric project.
-Atleast both projects use Paramiko to invoke commands over SSH in a retartable fashion.
+Atleast both projects use Paramiko to invoke commands over SSH in a retargettable fashion.
 It might be worth investigating whether the ``joe/core/transport.py`` should/could be replaced by Fabric.

 Self-testing